 Is my mortgage payment tax deductible?

-While your property taxes are tax deductible up to a certain limit, you can write off your entire mortgage payment on your taxes.
-This means that you won’t be able to claim tax deductions for things like the down payment, mortgage principal, mortgage insurance premiums, and most closing costs
+While your property taxes (up to $40K) and mortgage interest (up to $750K) are tax deductible up to a certain limit, you can't write off your entire mortgage payment on your taxes.
+This means that you won't be able to claim tax deductions for things like the down payment, mortgage principal, mortgage insurance premiums (MIP), and most closing costs

 Can I deduct other home expenses aside from property tax?